 Reward & Motivation

-Reward mechanisms can be categorised in three distinct types.
+Reward mechanisms can be categorised into three distinct types.
 Primary reward is the monetary remuneration an employee receives.
 Secondary reward refers to all non-financial entitlements, such as annual leave, lunch breaks and so on.
-Tertiary reward refers to social benefits of being part of an organisation, but which are not part of the formal employment relationship.
+Tertiary reward refers to the social benefits of being part of an organisation, but which are not part of the formal employment relationship.
 Primary reward mechanisms outlined in the site visits and interviews all follow methodologies very familiar to those used in Australian organisations, i.e. a focus on individual reward.
-All companies use a salary scale to value different jobs and maintain a bonus system to reward performance of staff.
-Secondary reward was provided in all organisations in accordance with the Labour Laws of Vietnam (Chee and Dung 2008).
+All companies use a salary scale to value different jobs and maintain a bonus system to reward the performance of staff.
+A secondary reward was provided in all organisations in accordance with the Labour Laws of Vietnam (Chee and Dung 2008).

-Most interesting was the emphasis of many organisations on tertiary rewards, such as staff outings, interest free loans, transport to weddings and funerals, buying the occasional unexpected gift and also providing a “pleasant work space” was mentioned.
+Most interesting was the emphasis of many organisations on tertiary rewards, such as staff outings, interest-free loans, transport to weddings and funerals, buying the occasional unexpected gift and also providing a “pleasant workspace” was mentioned.
 One company that excelled in this area was Company D. The businesses they manage are well known among travellers and expatriates in Hanoi and Ho Chi Min City because of the excellent service provided by staff.
 Staff seem to be much more motivated to provide great service than in other Vietnamese businesses.
 For example, in Company B, the manager expressed that staff were not self-motivated to provide service, which he attributed to Vietnamese culture.
 While Company D focuses on tertiary rewards and is achieving great results, Company B focuses on individual rewards and faces motivation problems.
 From these observations a second hypothesis can be formulated:

 H2 : In collectivist cultures, tertiary rewards are more likely to motivate staff than primary and secondary rewards.

-The hypothesis is theoretically supported through Vroom’s Expectancy Theory (Robbins and Judge 2007) and empirical research that indicates that Vietnam and most other South-East Asian countries, are collectivist in nature (Hofstede 1993).
+The hypothesis is theoretically supported through Vroom’s Expectancy Theory (Robbins and Judge 2007) and empirical research that indicates that Vietnam and most other South-East Asian countries are collectivist in nature (Hofstede 1993).

 According to Vroom, who follows a behaviourist model of psychology, the “strength of a tendency to act in a certain way depends on the strength of an expectation that the act will be followed by an outcome and on the attractiveness of that outcome” (Robbins and Judge 2007: 208).
 Vroom’s model uses three concepts to explain motivation.